minibolt-guide/minibolt/guide/system/security.md

 🔍 *more: [UFW Essentials](https://www.digitalocean.com/community/tutorials/ufw-essentials-common-firewall-rules-and-commands){:target="_blank"}*

-💡 If you find yourself locked out by mistake, you can connect a keyboard and screen to your Pi to log in locally and fix these settings (especially for the SSH port 22).
+💡 If you find yourself locked out by mistake, you can connect a keyboard and screen to your PC to log in locally and fix these settings (especially for the SSH port 22).

 ## fail2ban